Ankitatan/Flights/README.md

 ├── .gitignore
 │
 └── assets/
+    ├── home-dashboard.png
-    ├── flight-price-prediction.png
+    ├── flight-search.png
-    ├── customer-satisfaction.png
+    ├── price-prediction.png
-    └── mlflow-dashboard.png
+    └── customer-satisfaction.png
 ```

-> The `assets/` folder is optional and can be added when screenshots are available.
+> Keep the project structure in this README synchronized with the actual files in the repository.

 ---